 2. Be able to identify product-qualified leads

-Product qualified leads (PQLs) are the mirrored version of sales and marketing qualified leads who have demonstrated buying interest.
+Product-qualified leads (PQLs) are the mirrored version of sales and marketing-qualified leads who have demonstrated buying interest.

 There are different ways to define and identify PQLs based on your company and product, but the main criteria in a freemium model is usage level.
 A user becomes a PQL for a paid upgrade when they’ve been using the free version so much that they’re on the threshold of needing to make additional purchases.

-One of the unique benefits of the freemium model is that often, users will upsell themselves.
+One of the unique benefits of the freemium model is that users upsell themselves.
 Because this happens naturally, many companies have been able to reduce the amount of sales calories they’re allocating to PQLs and re-focus their sales team to chase after bigger, more challenging deals.

 3. Understand that not every free user will ultimately become a paying customer